Jonah-gr/PyTorch-emotion-detection/README.md

    - Move `model.pt` to `../src/`
    - Execute `webcam.py` to start real-time emotion detection.

 I still develop the model and train it on a GPU.
-I tried several networks but the results are still noch satisfactory.
+I tried several networks but the results are still not satisfactory.

 3. **Training a New Model:**
    - Download 'fer2013.tar.gz' from [this Kaggle link](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data?select=fer2013.tar.gz).